EmaroLab/catkin_workspace_SOFAR_semantic_slam/README.md

 ## CODE ARCHITECTURE

-The main task of this module is merging data from the monocular view, the SLAM, and from other moddules which provide the semantical information (from Module 3 and 4 a string message is received), this can be done thanks to the adapters present in the repository.
+The main task of this module is merging data from the monocular view, the SLAM, and from other modules which provide the semantical information (e.g. from Module 3 and 4 a string message is received), this can be done thanks to the adapters present in the repository.
-Once a message from these modules is received, this module calls a service that extracts the actual 2D position of the robot in the environment, merges it  stores it with the label received in a new customized message in a rosbag.
+Once a message from these modules is received, this module calls a service that extracts the actual 2D position of the robot in the environment, merges and stores it with the label received in a new customized message in a rosbag.

 Our code architecture can be summarized with different nodes which exchange different data between them as shown in the following figure: